keriwarr/manifold-sdk/README.md

 ```

 - for full documentation, see Manifold's documentation or use your IDE to explore the available methods/arguments/return values.
-- throws an error if the API returns a 4XX or 5XX
+- wraps `fetch` and throws an error if the API returns a 4XX or 5XX
 - logs to console in development

 ### Potential improvements

 - introducing classes representing objects such as users, markets, and bets, with convenience methods.
-- better types
+- improve the types
+- add cool utils like [kelly bet calculators](https://github.com/bcongdon/PyManifold#usage)
+- tests

 ## Local dev